Design System Inspiration of KREAM

 Duration scale (inferred from Swiper defaults + observed carousel behavior)

-ease-out for entering elements (banner card swap)ease-in-out for Swiper slide (library default)Motion rules
+ease-out for entering elements (banner card swap)

 The brand's motion logic mirrors its voice: minimal, factual, time-boxed.
 Movement happens because the carousel needs to rotate, not because the chrome wants to perform.